 This one isn’t noisy.
 It isn’t overtly wacky in any real sense.
 And it certainly isn’t quirky in the style of Wes Anderson.
 Now, there are moments where the jokes go big, but even such things are restrained so as to keep it in line with the rest of the movie.

-For those looking for something smart, witty, and wholly engaging, you would do right by yourself to CHILL with The Hippopotamus.
-But if you are up to the task of diving into something completely different from what you might be used to, this one is definitely worth adding to your queue and watching when you have the opportunity.
+For those looking for something smart, witty, and wholly engaging, or if you are up to the task of diving into something completely different from what you might be used to, you would do right by yourself to CHILL with The Hippopotamus.